kubeslice/docs/developer_guide.md

 cd <forked-repo-name>
 ```

 ## Local Development

 To view the changes in the local website, you can use the Docusaurus.

 ### Create a Symlink

-Create symlink to the static image folder using mlink.
+Create symlink to the static image folder using `mlink`.

 Use the following command to create a symlink: